rust-lang/atom-ide-rust/README.md

    ```

 ## Install
 You can install from the command line with:
 ```
 $ apm install ide-rust
 ```
 Or you can install from Settings view by searching for `ide-rust`.

+No other packages or manual setup is required as these will be handled with user prompts after install.

 ## Overriding Rls
 The Rls command can be specified manually, for example to run from local source code: